MQ-software-carpentry/R-git-for-research/_episodes/00-Introduction.md

 Let's make our first Commit.
   - Navigate to the `Git` tab in the upper right hand pane of R Studio.
 The Git tab will display the names of any files in the project that you have changed since the last commit.
   - Click the checkbox next to your `Git_Setup.R` script (this "stages" or "adds" the files for commit).
+You should also check the `data-carpentry-r.Rproj` file, which RStudio created when you made the project.
+This file stores project-specific settings.
   - Click `Commit` from the top bar.
   - A window will appear, where you will need to enter a commit message that describes the changes you just made.
   - Click the `Commit` button.
 Commits can be composed of changes to several files at once.